HDLahlou/robotics_final_project/README.md

     Otherwise, compute an angular velocity proportional to the error, and spin around with that velocity.

 ### Player Input

 After testing the above components with stationary lights, we added a second robot which can be be operated by the player.
-The player robot has a light sphere attached to the front of it.
-Now, the `goal` cell is always set equal to the player robot's current `cell`.
+The player robot has a light sphere attached to the front of it that cannot be seen from behind.
 Because the A* search is very fast, the monster robot can quickly find new best paths as the player moves.
-If the monster robot runs into the player robot's light
+The monster robot knows where the player is, but not the direction fo the player's light.
+So, if the monster robot runs into the player robot's light, it finds the next best path to the player in hopes of catching the player from behind.

 ## Challenges